ivmai/bdwgc/docs/gcdescr.md

 Associated with each kind is an array of the free-list pointers, with entry `freelist[i]` pointing to a free list of size 'i' objects.
 Index `i` is expressed in granules, which are the minimum allocatable unit, typically 8 or 16 bytes.
-The free lists themselves are linked through the first word in each object (see `obj_link` macro).
+The free lists themselves are linked through the first pointer in each object (see `obj_link` macro).

 Once a large block is split for use in smaller objects, it can only be used for objects of that size, unless the collector discovers a completely empty